 - private legal entities involved within the justice public service;

 - natural persons or legal entity involved in the process of a legal action before the courts.

-Freedom of choice for users of electronic devices (Article 28 DPA)
+Freedom of choice for users of electronic devices (Article 7 GDPR)

-With reference to article 7 GDPR, article 28 DPA prohibits any restriction on the options of the end user without legitimate technical or safety grounds, especially during the initial configuration of the electronic device.
+With reference to article 7 GDPR, law n°2018-493 of 20 June 2018 prohibits any restriction on the options of the end user without legitimate technical or safety grounds, especially during the initial configuration of the electronic device.

 Article 2 DPA provides that the DPA applies to any fully or partially automated personal data processing and non-automated personal data processing documented or destined to be documented, to the exceptions of exclusively personal activities, provided they meet the criteria.